idbrii/vim-mergetool/readme.md

 ### Running as other scm mergetool

-You can set the g:mergetool_args_order variable when you start vim to tell vim-mergetool that your arguments are the files to use for merging.
+If your scm doesn't use files called `BASE`, `REMOTE`, `LOCAL` as merge tempfiles (like svn), you can set the g:mergetool_args_order variable to tell mergetool which argument is which file.
 Setup your scm to start vim like this:

     gvim --nofork -c "let g:mergetool_args_order = 'MBRL'" -c "MergetoolStart" $MERGED $BASE $REMOTE $LOCAL

 **MERGED should be the first file** because MergetoolStart is only valid in a file with conflict markers.

-Your scm likely has its own names for these filenames.
+Your scm likely has its own variable names for these filenames.
 Check your documentation.

 #### Example: Subversion